 \subsubsection{Tensor Search (\ts)}

-{\ts} represents a paradigm shift from single-vector representations, instead modeling a text as a set of contextualized embeddings for each of its constituent tokens.
+{\ts} represents a shift from single-vector representations, instead modeling a text as a set of contextualized embeddings for each of its tokens.
 Pioneered by models like ColBERT \cite{KhattabZ20,ColBERTv2,LouisSDS25,answerai-colbert-small-v1,abs-2407-20750,abs-2408-16672}, {\ts} employs a ``late-interaction'' architecture.
-Rather than aggregating a text's meaning into one vector before comparison, it retains a tensor of token embeddings for both the query and the document, performing fine-grained similarity computations at query time.
-The relevance score is typically calculated using a max-similarity (MaxSim) operation, which aggregates the maximum similarity score for each query token embedding against all token embeddings in the document:
+Rather than aggregating a text's meaning into one vector, it retains a tensor of token embeddings for both query and document, performing fine-grained similarity computations at query time.
+The relevance score is typically calculated using a max-similarity (MaxSim) operation, which aggregates the maximum similarity for each query token against all document tokens:

 where $\boldsymbol{q}_i$ and $\boldsymbol{d}_j$ are the token embeddings of the query and document, respectively.
-This token-level interaction process effectively aligns each query token with its most relevant semantic counterpart in the document.
-As depicted in Figure \ref{fig:retrieval method example} (bottom right), {\ts} can match query tokens across different parts of a document; for instance, for the query ``\textsf{red sports shoes}'', it could match the token ``\textsf{red}'' in a product's title, a related token like ``\textsf{Nike}'' in its description, and ``\textsf{running}'' in a user review.
-The final relevance score, an aggregation of these best-token matches, can capture fine-grained semantic relationships.
-However, this focus on local token alignment is also the source of its weakness: inadequate global semantic integration.
-By summing individual token scores, {\ts} may fail to capture the holistic context of a sentence or paragraph.
+This token-level interaction aligns each query token with its most relevant semantic counterpart in the document.
+As depicted in Figure \ref{fig:retrieval method example} (bottom right), {\ts} can match query tokens across different parts of a document; for the query ``\textsf{red sports shoes}'', it could match ``\textsf{red}'' in a title, a related token like ``\textsf{Nike}'' in its description, and ``\textsf{running}'' in a user review.
+This aggregation of best-token matches captures fine-grained semantic relationships.
+However, this focus on local token alignment is also its primary weakness: inadequate global semantic integration.
+Summing individual token scores may fail to capture the holistic context of a sentence or paragraph.